-Residencies can last anywhere from 10 to 180 days for individual artists and groups/ensembles.
+Residencies may last anywhere from 5 to 60 days for individual artists and groups/ensembles.
 The days don't need to be consecutive.
-A Resident Artist can work at a site one day a week for eighteen weeks, twice a week for five weeks or twice a month for the whole school year.
-Artists may work directly with core group participants up to four hours per day.
-If pre-determined during the planning meeting, they may also work with or present to other classrooms or conduct workshops for teachers, administrators, and/or parents.
+A Teaching Artist can work at a site one day a week for eighteen weeks, twice a week for five weeks or twice a month for the whole school year.
+Artists may work directly with core group participants for up to four hours per day.
+If pre-determined during the planning meeting, they may also work with or present to other classrooms and/or conduct workshops for teachers, administrators, and/or parents.